G1NO/Song-to-Genre-Classifier/README.md

   So, first off, an introduction to the project, and we begin by viewing a song by it's inherent signal process: [Signal Processes by Genre](https://github.com/G1NO/Song-to-Genre-Classifier/blob/master/Intro_load_data.ipynb)

   Pretty cool to be able to visualize a song like this...as a signal.
-You can start to see the different patterns among the different genres.
+You can start to see the different patterns among the different genres...